 When comparing this ranking to the Owstons and Oustons on Facebook from 2011, the same lines appeared in the top six spots.
 However, the William Ouston line was clearly in first place with the Delaware, Ohio line ranking second.
 The George Vasey Owston line and the Cobourg line were reversed in order.
 These differences could be attributed to the number of females from these lines having a Facebook presence.
 It is interesting that an analysis of Facebook could provide near identical results for these six lines.

 In contrast, another six lines are in danger of extinction.
 Two lines, the Lincolnshire line and the Samuel Owston line, only have one remaining Owston male.
-Four additional lines have two Owston males: the Michigan line, the John Owston (mole catcher) line, the Snaiton line, and the Edwin Owston line.
+Four additional lines have two Owston males: the Michigan line (father & son), the John Owston (mole catcher) line (first cousins), the Snaiton line (father & son), and the Edwin Owston line (brothers).

 As I previously observed, “This phenomenon of surname extinction was studied by Rev. Henry William Watson and Francis Galton in 1875.
 The Galton-Watson process mathematically determined that lineages that had an average of one son or less would surely experience surname extinction within a few generations.
 Those with an average number of sons greater than 1.00 would have a greater probability of survival” (Owston, 2012, p.
 45).
 Twenty-one Owston/Ouston lines have experienced surname extinction between 1902 and 2001.